stewart/rff/README.md

 ### UTF-8 Support

-Generally, the most performance critical component of a fuzzy finder algorithm is matching - determining which possible choices are eligible for scoring.
+Generally, one of the most performance critical component of a fuzzy finder algorithms is matching - determining which possible choices are eligible for scoring.

 `fzy` approaches this problem by using [`strpbrk(3)`][strpbrk] to [case-insensitively compare strings][fzy-match].
 The glibc implementation of this is extremely fast, at the expense of UTF-8 support.